Thorney Technologies Continues Share Buy-Back

 Thorney Technologies Limited (AU:TEK) has released an update.

-Thorney Technologies Ltd has released an update on its ongoing share buy-back program, with 180,000 ordinary fully paid shares purchased on the previous day.
-This latest transaction brings the total number of shares bought back to 1,488,292.
-The buy-back is part of the company’s strategy to manage its capital effectively and is being executed on the market.
+Thorney Technologies Ltd has announced an on-market buy-back, with a total of 180,000 ordinary fully paid shares repurchased on the previous day, adding to the 1,668,292 shares already bought back.
+The announcement made on May 31, 2024, is part of the company’s ongoing effort to repurchase its securities, as disclosed to the ASX under code TEK.

 For further insights into AU:TEK stock, check out TipRanks’ Stock Analysis page.